 Each hatchling turtle – only about 3 inches long at first – will live in a new habitat near the Aquarium’s “Sea Turtles” exhibit.
 (That exhibit’s two green sea turtles were hatched in Florida in 2004 as part of a medical project and cannot be released into the ocean.
 Still considered to be juveniles, they weigh 250 pounds but eventually could reach 400!)

 Check out our Facebook Live posts from Oct.
-20 (as we welcomed this new addition) and from Nov.
-17 (our first update)!
-Check back for updates on the little turtle each month!
+20 (as we welcomed this new addition) and our updates on Nov.
+17 and Dec.
+20!
+Check back for updates on the little turtle each month and watch it grow!

 Voting in our turtle-naming contest has ended.
 The name you've chosen is Squirt!

 On the hour, from 10 to 4 p.m., each day in December

 No matter the weather outside, The Maritime Aquarium is guaranteeing a snowy forecast inside, thanks to a special snow machine that will produce an hourly flurry each day in December.

 Every hour, on the hour, from 10 a.m. to 4 p.m., snow will fall from the ceiling of Newman’s Own Hall (where the seals are).
 The squall will last for about 5 minutes.
 Be sure to have your camera ready for this novel experience!